Welcome to the Biz Hub resource page! Here you will find information and resources from the project.

 Fourth Sub-Hub: Employer Engagement

-The fourth and final sub-hub of the Biz Hub project addresses the employer engagement process.
-Seven individuals that work closely with employers will form this group, which kicks off in March 2018.
+The fourth and final sub-hub of the Biz Hub project addressed the employer engagement process.
+Seven individuals that work closely with employers formed this group.

 For further information about Biz Hub, contact Greg Lockwood at email@example.com.